STOCD/SETS_LOADER/README.md

 # === THIS ONLY WORKS FOR WINDOWS COMPUTERS ===

 ## HOW TO USE
-This loader is available through download from https://stobuilds.com/SETS/downloads.html including a pre-downloaded image folder.
+This loader is available through download from https://stobuilds.com/SETS/downloads.html.
+For starting quickly it is strongly advised on also downloading the images archive as well.

 - Make sure to unpack the supplied folder and move it to where you want SETS to be installed.
+Be aware that the app might not work in the downloads foldre or a subfolder of it.
 - Install python 3, this can be either done through the Mircrosoft store or by downloading the python installer from www.python.org/downloads/windows/.
 Make sure to install python to PATH.
 - Run #DOWNLOAD_ENVIRONMENT.bat to download and install the app.
-- Unpack the images folder, then create a new folder called `.config` and put the images folder inside it.
+- Unpack the images folder and move it into the `.config` folder.
 - Run RUN.bat to start the app

 - Every time you want to get a new version of the app, run #DOWNLOAD_APP.bat.